 Ensemble Mirage evolved from the award winning ensemble Trio Mirage, which formed in early 2014; with British clarinettist Matthew Scott, Hungarian violinist Júlia Pusker and Romanian pianist Alexandra Vaduva.
 Having met earlier in their studies at the Royal Academy of Music, they began exploring the diverse range of repertoire their trio setting offered.
-They soon won the Academy's Harold Craxton Prize and were awarded a 2015/16 Chamber Music Fellowship.
-During which they have worked with Academy composers to produce new works for the ensemble alongside chamber recitals.
+They soon won the Academy's Harold Craxton Prize and were awarded a 2015/16 Chamber Music Fellowship, during which they worked with Academy composers to produce new works for the ensemble alongside chamber recitals.

 To explore larger repertoire Trio Mirage began collaborating with other musicians, including Lithuanian violist Ugne Tiskute and Russian cellist Tatiana Chernyshova; resulting in Ensemble Mirage.
 Individually all members are award winning artists in their own right, active across all areas of the profession including solo, chamber, orchestral and outreach work.
 Through schemes including the Countess of Munster Musical Trust Recital Scheme (Matthew and Ugne) and Making Music’s Award for Young Concert Artists (Matthew and Júlia), the ensemble has performed in various flexes for Music Societies and Festivals throughout the UK.
-Recent highlights include performances at The Lantern Colston Hall, The Two Moors Festival, China Exchange, and the Norfolk and Norwich Festival.
+Highlights include performances at The Lantern Colston Hall, The Two Moors Festival, China Exchange, and the Norfolk and Norwich Festival.

 Core Ensemble Members